-Scientific research has shown that a regular meditation practice can help significantly reduce levels of stress hormones.
+Scientific research has shown that regular meditation practice can help significantly reduce levels of stress hormones.

-Dr. Elizabeth Hoge, psychiatrist at the Center for Anxiety and Traumatic Stress Disorders at Massachusetts General Hospital, says that mindfulness meditation makes perfect sense for treating anxiety.
+Dr. Elizabeth Hoge, psychiatrist at the Center for Anxiety and Traumatic Stress Disorders at Massachusetts General Hospital, says that mindful meditation makes perfect sense for treating anxiety.

 “People with anxiety have a problem dealing with distracting thoughts that have too much power,” she explains.
 “They can’t distinguish between a problem-solving thought and a nagging worry that has no benefit.”